 New work by Maya Lin exploring her longtime interest in environmental issues, including rising currents and climate change, and expanding her engagement with natural and geographic forms.

 Maya Lin’s acclaimed work encompasses large-scale environmental installations, intimate studio artworks, architectural works, and memorials.
 Her artwork interprets the world through a twenty-first century lens, utilizing technological methods to study and visualize the natural environment.
 Through sculpture and drawing, Lin merges rational order with notions of beauty.
 Blurring the boundaries between two- and three-dimensional space, Lin sets up a systematic ordering of the landscape tied to history, time, science and language.
-Lin has been the subject of solo exhibitions at museums worldwide, and has also created permanent outdoor installations for public and private collections from New York to New Zealand.
+Lin has been the subject of solo exhibitions at museums worldwide, and has also created outdoor installations for public and private collections from New York to New Zealand.
 She is at work on her final memorial, What is Missing?, a project that raises awareness about the crisis surrounding biodiversity and habitat loss.
 Born in 1959 in Athens, Ohio, Lin graduated from Yale and the Yale School of Architecture.
-She has been represented by Pace in 2008.
+She has been represented by Pace since 2008.

 Pace, 32 East 57th Street, New York